Boomerang (horse): International success

-In 1977 Dr Schnapka gave the outright gift of Boomerang to Eddie Macken.
+In 1977, Dr Schnapka gave the outright gift of Boomerang to Macken.

-In 1978 they traveled to Aachen for the world championship where Macken hoped to avenge his narrow defeat on Pele at Hickstead four years earlier.
-When they reached the final four, the omens were looking positive, but then disaster struck.
-In the final round Macken was obliged to jump a round on each of his competitors’ horses and on one, Pandur Z, he made a miscalculation and picked up a quarter of a time fault – “like Tiger Woods missing a three-foot putt” – and the slip cost him gold.
-“Boomerang deserved to be world champion,” Macken said.
+In 1978, Macken and Boomerang reached the final four of the world championship in Aachen before disaster struck.
+In the final round Macken was obliged to jump a round on each of his competitors’ horses and on one, Pandur Z, he made a miscalculation.
+The quarter of a time fault – “like Tiger Woods missing a three-foot putt” – cost him gold.
+“Boomerang deserved to be world champion”, Macken said.
 “Well, he was world champion because he was the best horse there.
 I wasn’t.
-I was the one who made the mistake.”
+I was the one who made the mistake”.

-When he and Boomerang were at their peak Macken was barred from competing at the Olympic Games because he was a professional and had sponsorship.
+When Boomerang was at his peak, Macken was barred from competing at the Olympic Games because he was a professional and had sponsorship.
 The 1979 European Championships, in Rotterdam again proved a disappointment.
 Boomerang did not knock a single fence in the first three rounds and helped Con Power on Rockbarton, Gerry Mullins on Ballinderry and John Roche on Maigh Cullin to a bronze medal behind Britain and Germany.
 Boomerang was in the individual lead and heading for gold when a judge made a late decision that he had hit the tape at the water jump, and he and Macken finished in fourth place.

-In the fading weeks of that year and, as it turned out, the fading moments of his career, Boomerang and Macken made their first trip to Calgary, won the main class every day and took the du Maurier Classic Grand Prix in September.
+That autumn Boomerang and Macken won the main class at Calgary every day and took the du Maurier Classic Grand Prix in September.
 In October, the duo won their fourth Horse of the Year Grand Prix at Wembley.
-Lastly, at the second Dublin Indoor International in November, they won the main events on the Thursday and Friday, followed by third place in the Grand Prix.
+Lastly, at the second Dublin Indoor International in November, they won the main events on Thursday and Friday, followed by third place in the Grand Prix.
 With a double clear, they were fourth in the Grand Prix at Olympia just before Christmas, and that was to be Boomerang's last major individual outing with Macken.

-But he and Macken won four consecutive Hickstead Derbies from 1976 to 1979, and also the Hamburg equivalent in 1976.
+Boomerang and Macken won four consecutive Hickstead Derbies from 1976 to 1979, and also the Hamburg equivalent in 1976.
 They, along with James Kernan on Condy, Paul Darragh on Heather Honey and Capt.
 Con Power on (Coolronan 1977, Castlepark 1978 and Rockbarton 1979), won the Aga Khan Trophy at the RDS Dublin (Ireland's Nations Cup) from 1977 to 1979.